stefankober/minimal-systemigram-description-language/README.md

 Systemigram rendered with circo, which is clearer, but flattens two-node-loops.
 That's why it has not been made default in the first version of the editor.

-# A GitHub Page is Worth Even More Than a Thousand words
+# A GitHub Page is Worth Even More Than a Thousand Words

 Try the editor here: [Systemigram Editor](https://stefankober.github.io/minimal-systemigram-description-language/)